Damian Hinds Leaks 'GE2019' Email -

 The draft message appears to be part of a much longer email chain and is addressed to Debbie Curnow-Ford, a local Conservative activist in his constituency, and a ‘Julie’, presumably his local association chairwoman Julie Butler.
 The leak is decidedly off-message, but adds fuel to the worst kept secret in British politics.
 Everyone is gearing up for an election this year…

-As of Guido going to pixel the awkward screenshot it is still online on his story…
+As of Guido going to pixel the awkward screenshot is still online on his story…

-Note: UPDATE: After 20 hours, Hinds has finally got round to deleting the accidental post